c64scene-ar/64k-ought-to-be-enough/README.md

-# 64k ought to be enough demo
+# 64k ought to be enough
+A demo for the IBM PCjr

 ## Compile et al.